 #151.
 Can I Become a WordPress Pro

-When I started learning WordPress, I had no idea about plugins, themes, content optimization etc. Now, I am pretty good with it and can develop the WordPress themes from the scratch.
+When I started learning WordPress, I had no idea about plugins, themes, content optimization, etc. Now, I am pretty good with it and can develop the WordPress themes from scratch.

 There are many WordPress tips and tricks available on the internet but sometimes, you need to learn yourself. trying something new is always fun.

 WordPress is an easy platform.

 I love how it works and guiding others makes me happy.

 Do you have any WordPress hacks?
 Share with everyone.